Gaussian approximation for Extreme Points in Laguerre tessellations: Proof of Theorem

 where we have used that since the two exponents of $h_2$ in the bound above are of opposite sign, one of these two terms dominate the sum depending on the value of $h_2 \in (0,\infty)$.
-Thus, upon integration, since $\beta>3d+1$, we obtain
+Thus, upon integration and using \eqref{eq:gammaint} noting $\beta>3d+1$, we obtain